mustafab0/Autonomous-Delivery-Robot/README.md

 # Autonomous Delivery Robot
-An Autonomous delivery robot that navigates in a grid map using Djikstra's algorithm for path planning.
-THe robot also has an on-board real-time camera detection system that detects enemies/friendlies and takes appropriate action.
+An autonomous delivery robot that navigates in a grid-map using Djikstra's algorithm for path planning.
+The path planning algorithm runs on a Raspberry Pi and the path information is sent over UART serial interface to a multi-core microcontroller that moves the robot accordingly.

+The path planning occurs based on a real-time object detection and line following running on separate cores on the micro-controller using an ultrasonic and infrared sensor array respectively.

+The system also includes a robot perception system that runs on the raspberry Pi to detect an enemy/friendly and sends information over the Serial Comm.

 ![Delivery Robot](images/bot.png)